VSLuis1/frontend-dev-assignment/README.md

 ## Assignment Overview

-You have been tasked with creating a landing page for a product website as part of your assignment for Rocket Career.
-The landing page should effectively promote and showcase the product, providing essential information and engaging visuals to attract potential customers.
+creating a landing page for a product website as part of your assignment for Rocket Career.
+This landing page should effectively promote and showcase the product, providing essential information and engaging visuals to attract potential customers.

 ## Task List